The Basics: Overview

 Young people are more likely to get STDs.

-Teens are at a higher risk than adults of getting STDs for a number of reasons.
+More than half of all STD cases in the United States happen in young people ages 15 to 24 years.
+Teens are at a higher risk than adults of getting STDs for several reasons.
 For example, they may:

 - Not know they need tests to check for STDs